koder77/l1vm/libjit/README.md

 In a shell use:

 ```
-$ export CC=clang && export CCPP=clang++ && zerobuild force
+$ ./make.sh
 ```

 Now you should have a *.so library file.
-Copy it to "usr/local/lib", or another search path.
+Copy it to "~/l1vm/bin".

 Windows
 -------